 We work collaboratively with community partners in Aitkin, Itasca, Pine, North St. Louis counties, Minnesota and South Dakota Tribal Nations to increase community capacity in addressing the opioid crisis.
-Our work is supported by the following grants.

 Addressing the Rural Opioid Crisis in Minnesota: Building Recovery Capital